definitelynotstarlord/SlowHeim/README.md

     - You keep 3 random equipped items on death.
     - Improved riding skill reduces stamina drain.
     - Other ZenPlayer options reverted back to vanilla in regards to skills and skill loss.
+  - ZenCompass: Surtling core and Meadows materials will build a compass that malfucntions in storms.
+  - ZenUseItem: A great mod so that you no longer need to juggle the hotbar.
 - [Mods by Blacks7ar](https://thunderstore.io/c/valheim/p/blacks7ar/)
   - CookingAdditions: Adds new food.
 Salt can generate in Meadows, BlackForest, and Plains.
   - Hunting: Get progressive bonuses as you hunt more animals.